 Working in the Smart City (SSIT Distinguished Lecture)

-IEEE UK and Ireland SSIT Chapter, Santa Clara Valley SSIT Chapter, Washington DC/Northern Virginia/Baltimore SSIT Chapter and a number of other SSIT Chapters are cooperating to organise this SSIT Distinguished Lecture (DL) as a joint Chapter Webinar.
+IEEE UK and Ireland SSIT Chapter, Santa Clara Valley SSIT Chapter, Washington DC/Northern Virginia/Baltimore SSIT Chapter, Pittsburgh SSIT Chapter and SSIT IST-Africa SIGHT are cooperating to organise this SSIT Distinguished Lecture (DL) as a joint Chapter Webinar.
 All IEEE and SSIT Members are invited to Register and participate.
 IEEE Members should include their IEEE Membership Number when registering.

 This joint meeting will take place online.
 Registered participants will be provided with the link prior to the event.